Duluth Armory: Military use and expansion

 Duluth's National Guardsmen went overseas when the U.S. entered World War I in 1917.
 To protect citizens and resources at home, the state created the Minnesota Home Guard.
 Home Guard units, including those based in the armory, were called to action twice during the course of the war.
 They organized relief efforts when a tornado hit the city of Tyler and after a wildfire tore through the northeastern part of the state.

 In September 1940, an expansion of the armory was announced by Sidney L. Stolte of the Work Projects Administration.
 Plans drafted by architect Phillip C. Bettenburg in November 1940 featured an expanded stage, classrooms, a kitchen, and restrooms.
 The addition was a brick, multi-story structure along the northern side of the armory, designed with a flat roof to accommodate a fly loft for the stage.
 Work on the addition, which cost $95,896, began mid-April 1941 and continued into winter.

 As the country's farthest inland port, Duluth prepared the armory for possible attack during World War II with blackout screens and lightproof paint.
 A Minnesota State Guard formed to carry out civil defense.
 Its men, named the "Monday Night Soldiers", met at the armory once a week for training.

+Fires of 1918

+As they fled from the Fires of 1918, residents of the surrounding area arrived by train at the Armory.
+From here, some were taken into homes by Duluth residents.